 Stephen is a Managing Partner and co-founder of Belmont Capital Group.
 He has over 17 years of financial market experienced focusing on equity risk management, options and portfolio management.
 Stephen is frequently quoted by Barron’s, The Wall Street Journal and Bloomberg regarding options and hedging.
 Prior to founding Belmont, Stephen was a Director at Dorchester Capital Advisors, a fund of hedge funds focusing on equity and credit investments.
 Stephen previously advised clients at UBS Private Wealth Management, a division of UBS focused on families with over $10 million in investable assets.
 Prior to UBS, Stephen was a VP of Equity Derivatives at TD Options, a division of Toronto Dominion Bank.
 At TD he held responsibility for the firm's media and telecom options portfolio.
 This involved proprietary trading and market making on over 200 individual equities and sector ETFs.
 Stephen also held equity, ETF and index option market making positions at Bear Wagner Specialists and Stafford Trading.
 He was formerly a member of the Chicago Board Options Exchange, Chicago Board of Trade and American Stock Exchange.
 Stephen holds a B.A. in finance from the Eli Broad College of Business at Michigan State University.

-Suzanne is an award-winning film and television producer whose movies have grossed over two billion dollars worldwide.
+Suzanne is an award-winning film and television producer whose movies have grossed over three billion dollars worldwide.
 Suzanne has produced hits for nearly every major studio, as well as ground-breaking work in television.
 Recognized for her consummate development skills for socially relevant, family friendly and commercial fare, Suzanne’s films have been honored by the Academy Awards, Golden Globes and Emmys.
-Suzanne has been presented with many awards including Women In Film’s celebrated Lucy Award, the Independent Spirit Award for Best Picture, Cosmo’s Fun Fearless Female Award, the Glaad Media Award, four Saturn Awards, several MTV Movie Awards, a People’s Choice Award and many others.
-Suzanne’s next film is Alice: Through the Looking Glass, the sequel to the hugely successful Alice in Wonderland.
-The film is in post-production and will be released in May 2016 by The Walt Disney Company.
+Suzanne has been presented with many awards including Women In Film’s celebrated Lucy Award, the Independent Spirit Award for Best Picture, Cosmo’s Fun Fearless Female Award, the Glaad Media Award, four Saturn Awards, several MTV Movie Awards, People’s Choice Awards and many others.
+Her films include the Austin Powers Trilogy, Memento, Alice in Wonderland and the Bad Moms movies.